 Longtail keywords are often considered high intent and potentially more likely to convert as a searcher is being more specific.
 Optimising for longtail keywords also puts your content strategy in a strong position to rank for new search terms as they enter Google’s index.
 Longtail keyword opportunities for English football teams can tie nicely into merchandise and ticket sales, including terms such as "Leceister City season ticket price" or "new Manchester United kit full range".

-Both Sheffield United and Liverpool FC are ranking for very few longtail keywords, when compared with competitors.
+Both Sheffield United and Leicester City are ranking for very few longtail keywords, when compared with competitors.
 While it's possible they're already ranking for any effective, high-conversion potential phrases, a review of targeted keywords would be beneficial, to ensure they're not losing ground to external merchandise suppliers or ticket sellers.

 With the number of Facebook users in the United Kingdom (UK) forecasted to hit over 42 million users by 2022, it is not surprising that brands have jumped at the opportunity to advertise on the social media platform.
 Facebook’s UK digital advertising revenue has been estimated to have breached £2.6b in 2019.
 Football teams can use paid social advertising to drive awareness of new kits, special fixtures, or featured deals on either merchandise or tickets.